General Education

 - Full Certification: All requirements must be completed using either the CSU or UC option.
 Obtaining full certification means you will not have to complete additional lower division GE requirements that may be required at the CSU or UC campus.
 The U.S. History, Constitution and American Ideals is not a part of IGETC Certification, however the courses that comprise this requirement can be used to satisfy subject Area 4.

-Information on this form is subject to change, check with the Counseling Office and ASSIST.ORG for current information.
+Information on this form is subject to change, check with the Counseling Office and ASSIST.org for current information.

 Area 1: English Communication